tomlqc/about-quantum/source/stories/complements/opti.rst

 Combinatorial Optimization
 ==========================

-Heuristic quantum algorithms to solve combinatorial optimization problems
+Mostly heuristic quantum algorithms to solve combinatorial optimization problems.

 There is currently no conclusive general statement about the complexity of either the *Quantum Annealing Algorithm* or the *Variational Quantum Algorithm*.

+The use of quantum algorithms is strongly limited by the hardware: both in terms of noise, especially for the gate-based hardware, and because of the limited connectivity between qubits, especially for quantum annealers, that significantly increases the number of physical qubits required to map many optimization problems (see :ref:`stories/complements/adiabatic:Hardware Embedding`).

 About the current state of the art:
 `Where is the quantum advantage? <https://blog.xa0.de/post/Where-is-the-quantum-advantage%3F/>`_